sqlc-dev/sqlc/docs/howto/vet.md

 ## Defining lint rules

-Each lint rule's CEL expression has access to variables from your sqlc configuration and queries, defined in the following struct.
+Each lint rule's CEL expression has access to information from your sqlc configuration and queries via variables defined in the following proto messages.

 ```proto
 message Config